Breaking the Chains: Finding Happiness After Divorce

 When we take care of ourselves, we’re able to give more.

 Don’t expect perfection from yourself; simply do the best you can.
 If you miss a day, it’s okay.
 All is not lost; just start again.
-The key is to stay consistent (not perfect) as you continue to prioritize yourself.
+The key is to stay consistent as you continue to prioritize yourself.

 Create a routine that gives you purpose and contributes to your health.
+Self-love and purposeful growth are key to breaking free.

 Morning Routine